WICG/client-hints-infrastructure/README.md

 ### `Accept-CH-Lifetime`

-In order to enable hints for navigation requests (albeit not to the very-first one), the `Accept-CH-Lifetime` header tells the browser to maintain the Client Hints opt-in persistency over time.
-The header's value is an integer that represents the number of seconds that preference should be kept by the browser.
+In order to enable delivery of hints for all features requests to the origin (navigation and subresource requests), the server can use `Accept-CH-Lifetime` header to communicate an integer value, which represents the number of seconds, that indicates a preference for how long this policy should be kept by the browser.

+[TODO: clarify that subresource requests can and will receive hints on first navigation]

 #### Example